 Cancers, such as lung or breast cancers, can lead to bone tumour formation, called metastasis.
-Osteolytic bone metastases are responsible for long bone fracture leading to restricted mobility or surgery, which severely alter quality of life and have a huge socio-economic impact.
-It is estimated that 50% of patients with bone metastases will suffer from bone complications.
+Osteolytic bone metastases are responsible for long bone fracture leading to restricted mobility or surgery, which severely alter quality of life and have a huge socio-economic impact^{1,2}.
+It is estimated that 50% of patients with bone metastases will suffer from bone complications3.
 Currently, most patients with bone metastases associated with a risk of fracture benefit from a computed tomography (CT) scan centred on the lesion to characterise its size and location, but this examination remains qualitative.
 Clinicians need more accurate tools to predict the fracture risk of femures with metastases and choose the most suitable treatment for the patient.

-LBMC UMR\T9406 and LYOS INSERM U1033 are developing patient-specific finite element (FE) models based on QCT scans to assess the strength of tumoral bone segments and provide clinicians with quantitative data.
+LBMC UMR_T9406 and LYOS INSERM U1033 are developing patient-specific finite element (FE) models based on QCT scans to assess the strength of tumoral bone segments and provide clinicians with quantitative data.
 QCT scans of patients have been collected using a clinical protocol including several centres in France.
 In these FE models, idealized loading conditions that only simulate a single hip force are applied on the femur.
-Incorporating physiologic musculotendon forces into the FE models could 1/ influence local strains and femoral strength, especially for metastases close to the insertion site, and 2/ allow the application of personalised loading conditions.
-Due to muscular redundancy, the distribution of musculo-tendon forces can also vary from an optimal muscle control, to altered controls in case of muscle weakness, neurological degeneration, joint pain...and this can maximise the risk of fracture.
+In a preliminary study, we found that incorporating physiologic musculo-tendon forces into the FE models influenced local strains and stress, especially for metastases close to the muscle insertion site.
+Due to muscular redundancy, the distribution of musculo-tendon forces can also vary from an optimal muscle control, to altered controls in case of muscle weakness, neurological degeneration, joint pain...and this can maximise the risk of fracture5.

 Idealized and physiological loading conditions applied to the femur to mimic single leg stance position.
-Adapted from Johnson et al (2023).